AVSystem/developer-zone/docs/Demo_Projects/Edge_Impulse_demo.md

 1. Circle
 1. Snake

 Each pattern is defined as an *Object Instance*.
-The number of times the pattern has been recognized is shown as the **Dectector Counter**.
+The number of times the pattern has been recognized is shown as the **Detector Counter**.

 To see the Detector Counter for each pattern, select the corresponding Object Instance by clicking the down-arrow: ▼.

 ![New Object step 4](images/new_object4-click.png)

 Now start moving the Thingy:91 around to detect all three patterns.
-When a new motion pattern is detected, the Dectector Counter increases and the LED color on the device will change.
+When a new motion pattern is detected, the Detector Counter increases and the LED color on the device will change.

 ### Set observations

 The LwM2M standard allows you to instruct the device about the minimum and maximum allowed intervals between two updates.
 The intervals can be set from 1 second to multiple days.
-To instruct the device, an OBSERVE operation can be sent from the LwM2M Server to the LwM2M Client
+To instruct the device, an OBSERVE operation can be sent from the LwM2M Server to the LwM2M Client.

 For more information, see [how to set observations](/Coiote_IoT_DM/User_Interface/Device_Center/#set-observation)